archatas/django-include-by-ajax/README.md

     {% endblock %}
     ```

-5. Enjoy the faster appearing web page at a cup of hot ginger and lemon tea.
+5. Enjoy the faster-appearing web page at a glass of fresh mint tea.